decentraland/old-documentation/_posts/development-guide/2018-02-13-3d-model-animations.md

 > Tip: In _skeletal_ animations, an animation name is often comprised of its armature name, an underscore and its animation name.
 For example `myArmature_animation1`.

+## Automatic playing

+If a 3d model includes any animations, the default behavior is that the first of these is always played on a loop.

+To avoid this behavior, add an `Animator` component to the entity that has the model, and then handle the playing of animations explicitly.
+If an `Animator` component is present in the entity, all animations default to a `stopped` state, and need to be manually played.

-## Add animations
+## Handle animations explicitly

-An `Animator` component manages all the animations of the entity.
+An `Animator` component is used to access all the animations of the entity and can be used to explicitly tell the entity to play or stop an animation.
 Each animation is handled by an `AnimationState` object.

 ![](/images/media/ecs-animations.png)